 As expected, black markets are forming once again, selling everything from steak to potatoes to full-fat powdered milk.
 But you can locate more than just food at these establishments.
 Due to shortages in other areas of the economy, consumers can buy painkillers, period pads, and LED light bulbs.

 Price controls beget only misery.
 In addition to shortages, this socialist policy decreases the quality of goods and services, increases the size of bureaucracies, and leads to more government intervention in the private sector.
 Why do governments insist on instituting this measure?

 A man walks into a restaurant.
 He sits down at a table and asks the waiter, “Sir, can you bring me a cup of coffee without cream?”
 Minutes later, the waiter returns and informs the diner, “I’m sorry, sir, we have no cream; can it be without milk?”

 Every time a country applies a socialist remedy to a problem, it exacerbates the said problem.
 Right now, Cuba is experiencing food price inflation, but its leaders believe they can solve this issue with more of the same, resulting in widespread shortages.

 Cuba’s authoritarianism has been well documented over the years, from imprisoning journalists to censoring free expression.
 The tackling of a Cuban who ran with the U.S. flag perfectly depicts the state of the country.

 Yet, these transgressions often are ignored by the left in favor of Cuba’s economic system.
 However, the left fails in this endeavor, too, because the country’s economy is also a disaster.
 Sure, you get “free” healthcare, but what good is free medical care if there are zero supplies or medicine with which to be treated?

 Cuba has become a meme at this point.
-Socialism: A system so good that people need to flee from it.We value your comments!
-Please weigh in on our comment section below.
+Socialism: A system so good that people need to flee from it.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com